 References or References List provide evidence of student's research to the instructor.
 The quality of the sources used show the credibility of the work.
 These entries also help the reader to track the source and verify or use it for further research.

 Can we use double spaces after a period?

-Use two spaces after a period or other punctuation at the end of a sentence.
+The most current edition of the APA manual calls for only one space after a period.
 Use only a single space when the period separates parts of a reference entry, or after initials in personal names (e.g. "J. Smith").
 No spaces are required after periods that are part of abbreviations (e.g. "U.S.", "p.m.").

 How would I cite information from another source, found in the article I am using?